strapi/documentation/docs/user-docs/latest/content-manager/writing-content.md

 # Writing content

 In Strapi, writing content consists in filling up fields, which are meant to contain specific content (e.g. text, numbers, media etc.).
-These fields were configured for the collection or single type beforehand, through the [Content-Type Builder](/user-docs/latest/content-types-builder/introduction-to-content-types-builder.md).
+These fields were configured for the collection or single type beforehand, through the [Content-type Builder](/user-docs/latest/content-types-builder/introduction-to-content-types-builder.md).

 ![Edit view to write content](../assets/content-manager/edit-view.png)